 Whirlpool Chest Freezers

-Whirlpools makes a very energy efficient chest freezer, model number EH151FXR (similar models are EH151FXQ or EH150FXQ).
+Whirlpool makes a very energy-efficient chest freezer, model number EH151FXR (similar models are EH151FXQ or EH150FXQ).
 This 14.8-cubic-foot freezer is rated at 354 kWhrs per year.
-The average cost to run this freezer for year is $29, according to Energy Star.
+The average cost to run this freezer for the year is $29, according to Energy Star.

 Sundanzer DC-Powered Chest Freezers

 The most efficient DC-powered chest freezer is the SunDanzer.
 This eight-cubic-foot capacity freezer has an exceptionally low energy consumption — it uses around 140 kWhr / year.
 It incorporates the highly efficient Danforst compressor.
 It also has a super-insulated cabinet that is wrapped in four inches of polyurethane.
 Because it runs on either 12 or 24 volts DC, the SunDanzer freezer is mostly used in off-grid homes or in remote locations, because a 75 watts solar panel and two six-volt golf cart batteries can power the freezer.